LaunchCodeEducation/lchs/src/chapters/local-dev/vscode-intro.rst

 Welcome Screen
 --------------

-The first time we run VSCode, the program displays the Welcome screen to get us started.
+The first time we run VS Code, the program displays the Welcome screen to get us started.
 Go ahead and click the *Open Folder* option and then select the *Desktop* directory.
 (Opening any directory activates the workspace, but for now we will practice on the Desktop).

 .. admonition:: Note

-   When we launch VSCode, it tries to open the last project we worked on.
+   When we launch VS Code, it tries to open the last project we worked on.
 If this happens now, don't worry.
 Select *New Window* from the *File* menu to bring up the Welcome screen.

 .. figure:: figures/vscode-welcome.png
-   :alt: The VSCode Welcome screen.
+   :alt: The VS Code Welcome screen.
    :width: 80%

    Welcome to Visual Studio Code!